Setting up

 Another option is to take a right up the ramp entrance.
 This may alleviate intense fire from the mob down below quicker, but on the other hand you'll be getting fresh attention from enemies up top, including Jackals on the bridge.
 Heading down into the bowl, you might be able to recharge under overhanging plates of rock on the left, but it's hard to get clear of all fire there, and enemies can soon come down far enough to get you.
 Possibly you could reach the enclosure to recover, but perhaps the best recharging plan is to cross to the far bridge base.
 In the corner on the left you're out of range of the enemies you left behind, and hidden from the Jackals above on the bridge.
 Probably your only concern would be if there's a manned Shade over on the hill.

-Finally, there's a rock-jump shortcut which can be best of all, depending on just how bad the mob is.
+Finally, there's a 'rock-hop' shortcut which can be best of all, depending on just how bad the mob is.
 As you come along the cliff path there's a rock on the right where the dustbowl edge starts.
 From the peak of that rock it's just possible to jump up onto the edge if you end with a crouch for extra clearance (do some practice so you can nail it fast).
 You'll probably have a few Grunts in your face up there, but you can quickly hop over them or dodge around to get down into the dustbowl.
 Normally I'd curve left to briefly go under the start of the bridge for cover, which also cuts off any pursuing needles.
 You might even be able to recharge there (it can help if you go back and forth a bit, alternately hiding from enemies on each side), but I prefer to cross the dustbowl and recharge at the far bridge base, as described above.

 Get your battle start checkpoint

 Now cloaked, trigger the inner passage checkpoint by reaching the ground light that projects brightly onto the left passage wall just after a low branch (the quickest route is to run along the path and jump down into the passage).
-Pause and you'll probably get it within a few seconds if the Elites have gone.
+Pause and you'll probably get it within a few seconds if the emerging Elites have gone.

 Alternatively you could head straight out, keeping the checkpoint delayed a while to get it somewhere else; perhaps at some particular defence spot, or perhaps at the safe spot after giving enemies some time to gather below.
 Enemies will drift your way even while you're cloaked, but bear in mind that you'll still probably need to be several metres distant from any enemies for the game to give you the checkpoint once you stop jumping.
 You can read more about these sort of options in my later section on shaping the start of your save.